MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 - Unique Local Address Range: `fc00::/7` ==> Router comms within an enterprise(private address space gibi)

 Ipv6 is compatible with IPv4 using tunneling.

+As for **IPv6 Header**:

+first two header values are `Version` and `Priority/Traffic Class` which allows priorizitaion of the Ipv6 packets.

+next comes `Flow Label` which works as a label for series of  packets in a single flow to uniquely ID them.

+Let's go over some IPv6 questions: